nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 The functions in the Inventory menu allow you, the head nurse, to add, view, and delete drugs existing in your inventory.

-This is an example of the welcome screen for the Nurse Schedule Menu.
+This is an example of the welcome screen for the Inventory Menu.

 <img src="images/InventoryWelcomeHeader.PNG" width = "600">